 Hello everyone, this is Susan posting today.
-In addition to being a scrapbooking designer, I am also a photographer and I would like to talk about how controlling depth of field can improve your photography.
-For those that are not familiar with the term Depth of Field (DOF), it is define by Wikipedia as, “distance between the nearest and farthest objects in a scene that appear acceptably sharp in an image.
+In addition to being a scrapbooking designer, I am also a photographer, and I would like to talk about how controlling depth of field can improve your photography.
+For those that are not familiar with the term Depth of Field (DOF), it is defined by Wikipedia as the “distance between the nearest and farthest objects in a scene that appear acceptably sharp in an image.
 Although a lens can precisely focus at only one distance at a time, the decrease in sharpness is gradual on each side of the focused distance, so that within the DOF, the unsharpness is imperceptible under normal viewing conditions.”

 Why is DOF important to creating interesting photographs?
 Shallow DOF can focus the viewer’s attention on the important subjects of a photograph.
 Have you ever taken a photograph and it seemed uninteresting and cluttered?
 Everything is in focus, including objects in the photograph that are boring or even unappealing.

 How do we control DOF?
 Well there are a couple ways to control DOF, the most obvious being the lens’ aperture diameter, also known as the f-stop.
 The lower the F-stop number, the more shallow depth of field you will have in your photos.